lbt/git-pkg/README.rst

 gitpkg is useful for both upstream and native packages and ensures that packaging is kept distinct from the code.

-The tool assumes that OBS is not being used as the primary store for code and packaging.
+The tool assumes that OBS is not being used as the primary store for code and packaging and that vanilla rpm/tarball+spec is the basic build source.

-Notes:

-* The tarball uses src/ as the location for git packages unless pristine-tar is in use

 What does it do?
 ================